-Blighted Premises:
+F. Blighted Premises:

-Any structure or lot in which the Building Official, Fire Marshal, City Planner, the Chief of Police, or the Director of Health or their designee has identified as meeting the following:
+Any Those premises defined in Section 161-2A structure or lot in which the Blight Enforcement Officer, Building Official, Fire Marshal, City Planner, the Chief of Police, or the Director of Health or their designee has identified as meeting the following:

-- A) One or more conditions contrary to building, zoning, fire, housing or health codes that pose a significant risk to health and safety; or - B) Four or more occurrences in a one-year period of any of the following: violations of building, fire, zoning, housing or health codes; or - C) More than two blighted conditions that do not pose a significant risk to health or safety as identified by the Code Enforcement Officer(s); or - D) Repeated documentation of illegal or nuisance activity by the Police Department.
+- a) One or more conditions contrary to building, zoning, fire, housing or health codes that pose a significant risk to health and safety; or - b) Four or more occurrences in a one-year period of any of the following: violations of building, fire, zoning, housing or health codes; or - c) More than two blighted conditions that do not pose a significant risk to health or safety as identified by the Code Enforcement Officer(s); or - d) Repeated documentation of illegal or nuisance activity by the Police Department; or - e) Is abandoned in accordance with 161-4B.

-Building:
+G. Building:

-Any structure for occupancy or storage including, but not limited to, mobile homes, manufactured homes, factory-built buildings, houses, or accessory structures.
+Any commercial establishment or other structure used for occupancy or storage including, but not limited to, mobile homes, manufactured homes, factory-built buildings, houses, or accessory structures.

-Building Official:
+H. Building Official: